-According to Boeing's 2021 Pilot Outlook Projection, about 70 percent of commercial airline pilots will be retiring in the next fifteen to twenty years, which has created a pilot shortage.
-The pandemic paused hiring temporarily but the industry shortage is just beginning.
-Airlines have been forced to come up with creative solutions to fill their expanding fleets and build pipelines for the anticipated growth returning over the next couple of years.
+According to Boeing's 2021 Pilot Outlook Projection, about 70 percent of commercial airline pilots will be retiring over the next fifteen years.
+The pandemic accelerated pilot attrition, so in response airlines have been forced to come up with creative solutions to fill their expanding fleets by building pipelines for new pilots.
+These solutions include unprecedented salaries, bonuses, and benefits for their pilots.

 If you have ever dreamed of becoming an airline pilot, now is the time to start.
-Contact us to learn more about which of our training tracks will best meet your individual needs.
+Contact us to learn more about which or our training tracks will best meet your individual needs.

 Sometimes having options is complicated.
 Let us help you find out which route is best for you.